 This intensive week of talks from leading scientists, constructive careers sessions, eye-opening practicals and thought-provoking discussions with researchers and peers turns some of the UK’s brightest bioscience undergraduates on to a future in plant science.

 Students are selected from a range of degree programmes from biology, biochemistry, genetics, cell biology, and molecular biology, as well as plant science, and many appreciate the broader view of science given, finding applications of their discipline within almost all of the talks.
-Increasingly we are looking also to select interested students of mathematics and physical science degree programmes.

 The summer school has gained an international reputation and can attract the highest calibre of speaker.
 Tutorials and a Q&A session with the speaker follow the lectures and are given by academics from UK universities and research organisations.
 Students report that these help them build confidence to learn through questioning.